talwrii/learn-sight-reading-through-improv-and-musescore/readme.md

 I mostly learned to play guitar, or that guitar which I play, by improvising and "messing around with a guitar".
 This approach comes with its advantage and disadvantages.
 An advantage is that it was something I was willing to spend a reasonable amount of time doing - and learned something doing.
 The disadvantage was that I don't really know how to music.

-As a new project I am trying to fix this... but I've decided to take a similar approach to learning to read music as I did to playing: messing around writing music.There is promise that this may be an interactive experience with an interesting piece of software: muse score.
+As a new project I am trying to fix this, but I've decided to take a similar approach to learning to read music as I did to playing: messing around writing music.There is promise that this may be an interactive experience with an interesting piece of software: muse score.

 [Musescore](https://musescore.org/en/4.0) is an open source piece of software that lets you transcribe sheet music and play back what are you doing.